Second heat wave in as many weeks grips Mediterranean while fires hit Spain, Switzerland and Greece

 In Switzerland, some 150 firefighters, police, troops and other emergency teams backed by helicopters fanned out Tuesday to fight a wildfire that engulfed a mountainside in the southwestern Wallis region, evacuating residents of four villages and hamlets in the area.

-In a report Monday, the WMO said that a committee of experts has verified the accuracy of the 48.8 degree Celsius record set on August 11, 2021, in Sicily.
+In a report Monday, the U.N. weather agency said that a committee of experts has verified the accuracy of the 48.8 degree Celsius record set on August 11, 2021, in Sicily.
 A full report has not yet been published.

 The previous verified record of 48 degrees Celsius (118.4 degrees Fahrenheit) was set in Athens on July 10, 1977.

 “These are not your normal weather systems of the past.
-They have arrived as a consequence of climate change,” said John Nairn, senior extreme heat adviser for the WMO.
+They have arrived as a consequence of climate change,” said John Nairn, senior extreme heat adviser for WMO.
 “It is global warming, and it’s going to continue for some time.”

 Nairn noted a sixfold increase in simultaneous heat waves since the 1980s, “and the trend line isn’t changing.”